IntersectMBO/plutus/plutus-core/docs/BuiltinsIntro.md

 - (1) requires adding another kind of errors: the name of a built-in function is not found in a mapping from built-in function names to their meanings during type checking or evaluation (not a big deal in practice)
 - (1) requires to parameterize the parser by a set of names of built-in functions, while in (2) this set is determined from the type of the result

 In general, differences are minor, so either of the approaches is fine.
-Currently we have (1), but we'll probably change it to (2) at some point.
+We use (2).

 ### Built-in function meaning